 - i.
-Street trees shall be planted outside the vision clearance triangle as defined in Section 20.04.050(c)(4) (Vision Clearance Triangle), or within that portion of the vision clearance triangle behind the sidewalk. - ii.
-Low-branching species shall not be allowed within 50 feet of an intersection. - iii.
-Locations for street trees within 50 feet of an intersection shall be approved by the City Planning and Transportation Department. - iv.
+Street trees shall be planted outside the vision clearance triangle as defined in Section 20.04.050(c)(4) (Connectivity - ii.
+Where properties have adjacent street or access drive stubs intended for connection, these stubs shall be extended and connected on the developing property. - iii.
+Vision Clearance Triangle), or within that portion of the vision clearance triangle behind the sidewalk. - iv.
+Low-branching species shall not be allowed within 50 feet of an intersection. - v.
+Locations for street trees within 50 feet of an intersection shall be approved by the City Engineering Department. - vi.
 Street trees shall be located a minimum of 10 feet from a driveway cut, traffic control sign, or streetlight, and a minimum of three feet from a fire hydrant.